mahdiuahmed/XCode-and-SwiftUI-weather-app/README.md

 ### Prerequisites

-To run this application, you will need to have the following software installed on your MacOS operating system `*note : development of this project will not work on non-apple devices` :
+To run this application, you will need to have the following software installed on your MacOS operating system:

 - Xcode